tyjmadsen/fho-evaluation/README.md

 1. Port Configuration:
    - Default port is 5000
-   - To change the port, modify `docker-compose.yml`:
+   - To change the port, modify `docker/docker-compose.yml`:
      ```yaml
      ports:
        - "YOUR_PORT:5000"
      ```

 2. Volume Mounts:
-   - Data files are mounted from the host system
+   - Data files are mounted from the parent directory
    - Ensure data files are in the correct location before building

 3. Environment Variables:
-   - Set in `docker-compose.yml` or use a `.env` file
+   - Set in `docker/docker-compose.yml` or use a `.env` file
    - Available variables:
      - `FLASK_ENV`: Set to `production` or `development`
      - `PORT`: Application port (default: 5000)